Clubfoot, also known as talipes equinovarus, is a congenital deformity of the foot that occurs in about 1 in 1,000 births in the United States.

 Although each child is different, treatment for clubfoot usually begins immediately after diagnosis.
 It is important to treat clubfoot as early as possible (shortly after birth).
 Specific treatment will be determined by on your child's age, overall health, and medical history.
 In addition, the severity of the condition, as well as the child's tolerance and parent's preference will be considered in the treatment plan.
 The long-term goal of all treatment is to correct the clubfoot and maintain as normal a foot as possible while facilitating normal growth and development of the child.

 Ponseti's Method of Treatment: Dr. Ignacio Ponseti of the University of Iowa pioneered this method of treatment in the 1940's.
 Treatment will ideally start immediately after birth.
 The treatment involves serial manipulation and plaster casting of the clubfoot.
 The ligaments and tendons of the foot are gently stretched with weekly, gently manipulations.
-A plaster cast is then applied after each weekly sessions to retain the degree of correction obtained and to soften the ligaments.
+A soft fiberglass cast is then applied after each weekly session to retain the degree of correction obtained and to soften the ligaments.
 Thereby, the displaced bones are gradually brought into the correct alignment.
 Four to five long leg (from the toes to the hip) are applied with the knee at a right angle.

 Example of the Ponseti's Method of treatment